CUBRID/cubrid-manual/en/admin/control.rst

         OK 3 1 0.001325 sec insert into foo values(1,'a')
         @ [FAIL] QUERY TEST

-    **One of the DBs accessing the broker does not have UPDATE privileges**
+    **When there is no UPDATE authority on one of DBs which access a broker**

     If DB do not have UPDATE privileges, RESULT is displayed as FAIL.